 Children need snacks to keep their busy bodies and minds going.
 Healthy snacking can help kids get important nutrients, make up for skipped meals and provide necessary fuel for learning, sports and other activities.
-Eating small, well-balanced snacks between meals can also keep kids from eating too much at mealtimes.
-Many kids bring snacks to school, and sometimes school programs, school staff or other parents provide snacks for students to share.
+Eating small, well-balanced snacks between meals can also keep kids from eating too much at mealtimes.1 Many kids bring snacks to school, and sometimes school programs, school staff or other parents provide snacks for students to share.
 Making those snacks as nutritious as possible is important for student performance and the development of healthy eating habits.

-Promoting Healthier Snacks at School
+Promoting Healthier Snacks

-- Ask teachers and volunteers to make a point of eating healthy snacks in front of students and talk about how they feel better, stronger and smarter when eating this way. - Seek community partners and funding opportunities to help your school provide healthy snacks. - Make a classroom chart to track when kids bring in fresh fruits and veggies for a snack.
-Consider offering a non-food reward when students reach certain milestones. - Conduct periodic taste tests of healthy snack items in the classroom or cafeteria.
+- Ask teachers and volunteers to make a point of eating healthy snacks in front of students and talk about how they feel better, stronger and smarter when eating this way. - Seek community partners and funding opportunities to help your school provide healthy snacks. - Educate parents about the benefits of healthy snacks and provide them with a list of healthy snack ideas. - Conduct periodic taste tests of healthy snack items in the classroom or cafeteria.
 If children try something and like it, they're more likely to ask parents to have it at home. - Ask if the school can put a big fruit bowl (instead of candy) in the front office, available for staff, students and parents to help themselves.
-Brainstorm ways to replenish the bowl with a variety of fruits. - Hang colorful and fun posters that promote healthy snacks around the school. - Promote fun nutrition messages: - Eat a Rainbow: Eat natural foods that come in a variety of colors. - Go, Slow, Whoa: Eat "go" foods almost anytime, "slow" foods less often and "whoa" foods only once in a while. - 5-2-1-0 each day: 5 or more fruits and veggies, 2 hours or less of recreational screen time, 1 hour or more of physical activity and 0 sugary drinks. - Rethink Your Drink: A campaign to teach students about the amount of sugar and calories in commonly consumed beverages, as well as their impact on health.
+Brainstorm ways to replenish the bowl with a variety of fruits. - Hang colorful and fun posters that promote healthy snacks around the school.

+Promote fun nutrition messages:

+- Eat a Rainbow: Eat natural foods that come in a variety of colors. - Go, Slow, Whoa: Eat "go" foods almost anytime, "slow" foods less often and "whoa" foods only once in a while. - 5-2-1-0 each day: 5 or more fruits and veggies, 2 hours or less of recreational screen time, 1 hour or more of physical activity and 0 sugary drinks. - Rethink Your Drink: A campaign to teach students about the amount of sugar and calories in commonly consumed beverages, as well as their impact on health.